csteph9/varcac/README.md

 # Get VarCAC.
 Download it from right here on github!
 # After downloading, unzip the file where you will be running VarCAC (on your desktop, or a sub-folder)

-# Build the docker images that you'll be turning on.
+# Next, we'll build the docker images that you'll be turning on.

 # You'll need to get into your termainal for this, and navigate to the folder where you saved VarCAC.
 # Run the following commands at your terminal prompt while being in the right folder:

 docker compose build --no-cache docker compose up -d